Emergence of Distortions in High-Dimensional Guided Diffusion Models: Introduction

 \section{Introduction}

-Generative diffusion models \citep{sohldickstein2015deep} are undoubtedly the most employed tools for generating images \citep{ho2020denoising, song2019generative, song2021scorebased} and videos \citep{ho2022video, singer2022make, blattmann2023videoldm}.
+Generative diffusion models \cite{sohldickstein2015deep} are undoubtedly the most employed tools for generating images \cite{ho2020denoising, song2019generative, song_score-based_2021} and videos \cite{ho2022video, singer2022make, blattmann2023videoldm}.
 Diffusion models (DMs) synthesize images through a stochastic dynamical denoising process \cite{sohldickstein2015deep}.
-While unconditional diffusion models already achieve remarkable sample quality, most practical applications require controllable generation, where samples are drawn from a conditional distribution specified by auxiliary information such as class labels or prompts.
-The consolidated, yet still unclear, ineffectiveness of direct use of trained conditional score \cite{bradley2025, rombach2022high} motivated the adoption of guidance mechanisms to amplify the conditioning signal.
-Classifier-free guidance (CFG) has emerged as the standard approach for conditional sampling in diffusion models, due to its simplicity and empirical effectiveness \cite{ho_classifier-free_2022, jiao_unified2025}.
+While unconditional DMs achieve remarkable sample quality, most practical applications require controllable generation, where samples are drawn from a conditional distribution specified by auxiliary information such as class labels or prompts.
+The consolidated, yet still unclear, ineffectiveness of direct use of trained conditional scores \cite{bradley2025, rombach2022high} motivated the adoption of guidance mechanisms to amplify the conditioning signal.
+Classifier-free guidance (CFG) has emerged as the standard approach for conditional sampling in DMs, due to its simplicity and empirical effectiveness \cite{ho_classifier-free_2022, jiao_unified2025}.
 By interpolating between unconditional and conditional score functions, CFG allows practitioners to control the strength of conditioning through a single parameter.
 Increasing this parameter typically improves class separability and alignment with the conditioning signal, but often induces a noticeable loss of diversity in the generated samples \cite{lu_whatCFGdoes2024, ho_classifier-free_2022, biroli_meta}.
-Despite its widespread use, a principled understanding of how CFG modifies the target conditional distribution is still missing.
-In particular, it remains unclear whether the observed loss of sample diversity is an intrinsic property of guided diffusion dynamics in high dimensions, with recent work suggesting that in some settings, guidance-induced distortions are an intrinsically finite-dimensional effect \citep{biroli_meta}.
-In this work, we address this question by characterizing the notion of generative distortion in large dimensions and for a large number of classes and predicting how CFG, both in its vanilla version and the time-modulated one, tends to transform the conditional distribution of the data.
+Despite its widespread use, a principled understanding of how and why CFG modifies the target conditional distribution is still missing.
+In particular, it remains unclear whether the observed loss of sample diversity occurs in high dimensions, since recent work shows that in some settings, guidance-induced distortions only arise as a finite-dimensional effect \cite{biroli_meta}.
+In this work, we address this question by characterizing the notion of generative distortion in large dimensions and for a large number of classes using a statistical physics approach.